rodarima/bench6/README.md

     b6_nbody_omp -f -b 512
     ...

+## Build steps

+By default, cmake will try to build all mini-apps and all variants it can.
+Use the `-DAPPS` option to only build a subset of mini-apps.
+Example:

+    $ cmake -S . -B build -DAPPS="nbody;heat"

+The names of the mini-apps is the directory name under `src/`.

 To install all the variants, you will need:

 - Clang with support for OpenMP and OpenMP-V as well as OmpSs-2